motomechatronics/amr_pallet_trucks/README.md

 <div id="heading--4"/>

 ### 4. Design
-we are designing the real pallet truck.
+We are designing the real pallet truck.
 We will update you on the work in progress.
 The images below show you a simple implementation.

 <p align="center">
 <img src="docs/design_pallet_truck.png" width="700" />